Applying for jobs

 Not so keen or undecided?

-• If your initial thinking is that the role might not be for you – but you’re not certain – when they call you in for a second interview, or signal that they want to offer you the role, take that further discussion as an opportunity to ask more questions and to cover off your areas of uncertainty.
+If your initial thinking is that the role might not be for you – but you’re not certain – wait to see if you are called in for a second interview, which will give you another opportunity to evaluate your misgivings.
+If they signal that they want to offer you the role, take that further discussion as an opportunity to ask more questions and to cover off your areas of uncertainty.

-• If necessary, ask if you can take overnight to think it through.
-(Try not to take longer than that out of respect for other applicants who will be waiting to hear the outcome.)
+Try not to take longer than overnight to think on a verbal job offer out of respect for other applicants who will be waiting to hear the outcome.

 The decision